mattmassicotte/ConcurrencyRecipes/Recipes/PreconcurrencyLibraries.md

 ## Solution #1: `@preconcurrency`

 This is an easy one.
 You can just import the library with ``@preconcurrency`.
-Just remember, this does not make this magically safe and you still should be confident you are not introducing data races.

 ```Swift
 @preconcurrency import TheLibrary